 Facebook Ads: Budget Flexibility

-Facebook Ads generally have a lower CPC than Google Ads, but the return on investment (ROI) can vary depending on your goal.
+So, Facebook Ads generally have a lower CPC than Google Ads, but the return on investment (ROI) can vary depending on your goal.
 Facebook also offers several bidding options, including pay-per-click and pay-per-impression, giving businesses flexibility based on their budget and goals.

 Some benefits of Facebook Ads’ pricing include: